 Cleaning The Pump Out

 - Pump out the good paint by immediately following the paint with water through the gun.
-Stop when it gets to water/paint mix.
+Turn off power when it gets to water/paint mix.

 - Without letting the pressure build spray the mix into a waste container.